infor-design/enterprise/docs/DEVELOPER.md

 </script>
 ```

-It's also possible to manually initialize each component you want to use individually:
+It's also possible to manually initialize each individual component:

 ```js
   $('#my-button').button();